Five questions to ask before you join Utility Warehouse

-To become a Distributor, you sign up with an existing Distributor.
+To become a Partner, you sign up with an existing Partner.
 There‘s a £100 joining fee, which is refunded if you recruit 3 good quality (4 service) customers in your first 60 days.
 You’ll earn a bonus of up to £40 for every customer signed up.
 For example, £20 for a 4 service customer, typically taking gas, electricity, telephone and broadband.
 You also earn a monthly income based on how much your customers spend on the services they take.
-In addition, when you introduce other Distributors to the business, you earn a smaller amount of commission on what their customers spend as well.
+In addition, when you introduce other Partners to the business, you earn a smaller amount of commission on what their customers spend as well.

 5. What difference will it make to my life?

 Now, this is an important question to ask.
 And the answer?
 It’s completely up to you.